 Smoky and Spicy Almonds

-These smoky and spicy almonds are a family favorite.
-If you're traveling this holiday season, make two batches: one to give your hostess upon arrival at your destination, and another for you to enjoy en route.
+If you're traveling this holiday season, make two batches of these smoky and spicy almonds — one to give your hostess upon arrival at your destination, and another for you to enjoy en route.

 Cinnamon Apple Chips

 A package of crisp cinnamon apple chips would make for a much-appreciated reprieve from the onslaught of holiday sweets.

 With the help of a food processor, homemade crackers are quite simple to make.
 This version is seasoned with thyme and sea salt.

 These spiced pecans are an impressive and festive edible gift!